 Anna M. Quider

-Anna M. Quider is the Director of Federal Relations for Northern Illinois University in Washington, DC.
+Anna M. Quider is the Assistant Vice President for Federal Relations at Northern Illinois University in Washington, DC.
 She earned BS (2007, Physics and Astronomy) and BA degrees (2007, History and Philosophy of Science, Religious Studies) from the University of Pittsburgh.
 She won the prestigious Marshall Scholarship to study at the University of Cambridge in the UK, where she received her PhD degree (2011, Astrophysics).
 Since returning to the States, she has served as a Congressional Science Fellow in the US Congress and an Innovation Program Manager at the US Department of State.

 Nicole C. Rudolph

-Nicole C. Rudolph is Associate Professor of Languages, Literatures and Cultures, and of History, at Adelphi University in New York.
+Nicole C. Rudolph is the Academic Director of Aldephi University Honors College, in New York.
 She earned BA (1990, American History, French Language and Literature) and MA degrees (1993, French Language and Literature) from the University of Pittsburgh, a DEA degree (1999, Social Sciences) from the Ecole Normale Superieure/Ecole des Hautes Etudes en Sciences Sociales in Paris, and a PhD degree (2005, French Studies) from New York University, where she won a Fulbright Research Scholarship.
 She is former director of the Maison Française at Columbia University and currently serves as Director of the International Studies program at Adelphi.

 Margaret A. Weitekamp